alexandrecuer/tf_works/README.md

-# tensor flow works
+# operating systems with machine intelligence

-just a place to gather all work related to tensor flow - started in 2020
+just a place to gather all IA works (mostly related to tensor flow but not only) - started in 2020

 ## Configuration